 The next several years involved the construction of several data sets that enabled measurement of lawyer decision making in the context of litigation.
 To accomplish this task in a scientifically rigorous way (query: why do it any other way?), Kiser needed to construct what social scientists call a ‘dependent variable’ — some valid and reliable measure of an outcome that matters.
 In this case, the dependent variable was the outcome at trial compared to the final demand or offer made during failed settlement negotiations.

 This is a technical point that warrants explanation.
-Basically, in a litigation disputes that fails to settle, the defendant’s ‘offer’ falls short of the plaintiff’s ‘demand.’
+Basically, in a litigation dispute that fails to settle, the defendant’s ‘offer’ falls short of the plaintiff’s ‘demand.’
 Thus, the matter proceeds to trial and ends with an ‘award.’
 This results in three possible outcomes: